kriskowal/gtor/README.md

 Time series data comes in two varieties: **discrete** and **continuous**.
 Discrete values should be **pushed** whereas continuous values should be **pulled** or **polled**.
-If a homophone is a disaster, what are synonymous homophones?
+(If a homophone is a disaster, what are synonymous homophones?)

+The current time or temperature are examples of **continous behaviors**.
+Animation frames and morse code are an examples of **discrete signals**.

 ## Primitives